biodivdev/dwc/README.md

 This is a simple clojure/java library for accessing and reading DwC-A, TAPIR and DIGIR data sources, for occurrences and checklists.

 Current features:
-- Reading, streaming and writing from: DwC-A, XLSX, CSV, JSON, GEOJSON, TAPIR, DIGIR
+- Reading and streaming from: DwC-A, XLSX, CSV, JSON, GEOJSON, TAPIR, DIGIR
-- Filters and pagging on Tapir
+- Writing to: JSON, GEOJSON
-- Filters and pagging on Digir
+- Search, Filters and pagging on Tapir and Digir
+- Validate records
+- Apply common fixes

 Missing features:
 - Java Interface
+- Finish validation
-- Writing on DwC-A, XLSX,
+- Writing on DwC-A, XLSX and CSV

 ## Usage

 ### From Clojure

+Include in your project.clj

+    [dwc "0.0.6"]

 ### DwC-A